 04 of 06

 The top round roast is cut from the upper thigh of the hindquarters of the beef cow.
 The top round is not a heavily worked muscle, which results in a roast that's more tender and flavorful than other cuts from the round.
 Top round is often mislabeled and sold in supermarkets as London Broil, which is not an actual cut of beef but a method for cooking tough cuts.
-Top round roast can also be braised, roasted or stewed.Continue to 5 of 6 below.
+Top round roast can also be braised, roasted, stewed or cooked in a slow cooker.
+You can even slice it for use in sandwiches.Continue to 5 of 6 below.

 05 of 06